mattdesl/canvas-sketch/docs/exporting-artwork.md

 npm install @ffmpeg-installer/ffmpeg --global
 ```

-Now you should be able to use the `--stream` flag with `canvas-sketch-cli`.
+Now you should be able to use the `--stream` flag with `canvas-sketch-cli` to enable FFMPEG streaming.
+Animations will be saved directly into a MP4 or GIF file, instead of a sequence.

 Examples:

 ```sh
 # Save animations to MP4 file